-The operation is self-explanatory, after pressing the [Factory Reset] button, the execution must be confirmed in another dialog, the device is then reset to the factory settings.
+The operation is self-explanatory, after pressing the [FACTORY RESET] button, the execution must be confirmed in another dialog, the device is then reset to the factory settings.
 This means that all settings are lost unless there is a backup of the configuration (next point).

-The [Upload then erase Core File] button provides a file that can be sent to the manufacturer for debugging purposes (troubleshooting) if the device should hang up during operation, e.g. with new features which are still in alpha mode, i.e. in test mode to run.
-The core file is only created if the system encounters a fatal error and the software restarts.
+The [DOWNLOAD CORE DUMP] button provides a file that can be sent to the manufacturer for troubleshooting if the device shows malfunctions during operation, e.g. with new features that are still running in alpha mode, i.e. in test mode.
+The core file is only created if the system encounters a fatal error and the software restarts, and is deleted after uploading to the XCVario.

-5.2.
-Configuration Backup/Restore
+5.3.
+Backup/Restore

-Here too, the operation is self-explanatory, [Backup Config to File] writes all settings that deviate from the default, including the calibration of the compass, or a deviation table in a file which can be stored on the mobile phone, tablet or PC.
+Here, too, the operation is self-explanatory, [BACKUP] writes all settings that deviate from the default, including the calibration of the compass, or a deviation table in a file which can be stored on the mobile phone, tablet or PC.

-On the other hand, [Restore Config from File] loads the configuration from the file back into the device, which is very helpful e.g. when replacing a device or upgrading to a newer model or after a factory reset has been carried out.
+On the other hand, [RESTORE] loads the configuration from the file back into the device, which is very helpful, for example, when replacing a device or upgrading to a newer model or after a factory reset has been carried out.
 Basically, no factory reset is carried out during the restore, i.e. other settings that are not in the backup file are initially retained.
 If you only want to see these settings from the backup file, then a factory reset must be carried out beforehand.
 This means that, in addition to a clean restoration of an earlier status, there is also the possibility of a "merge" of the existing configuration with the status from the backup.